simolus3/drift/docs/docs/Generation options/modular.md

 ---

-data:
-  title: "Modular code generation"
+title: Modular code generation
 description: Make drift generate code in multiple files.
-template: layouts/docs/single

 ---

 By default, drift generates code from a single entrypoint - all tables, views